Fluffernuttersandwich/Better7D2DbyFNS/README.md

 From the author Sirillion himself: SMX does not play nice with added workstation mods, and any mod that adds a progression.xml file.
 If one of you guys wants to patch the SMX UI mod, I'd be happy to provide this suite on the list, but right now I have too much on my plate.

+---

+H. "More Shots" messes with Izy AIO crafting unlock progression.

 ______________________________________________________________________________________________________________________